gammu/gammu/docs/manual/smsd/tables.rst

     SMS relative validity like encoded using GSM specs

 ``CreatorID`` (text)
-    copied from CreatorID from outbox table, matches PhoneID
+    copied from CreatorID from outbox table

 pbk